 Abell 85 (CTB1)

-Data calibration, registration, and final image processing were all performed in PixInsight.
+Data calibration, registration, and final image processing were all performed using PixInsight.

 The result was as follows: